 Have you ever sat through a presentation that wasn’t meant for you?
 You stare blankly at a screen of numbers and nonsensical acronyms, then you disengage after five minutes and daydream about your after-work bike ride.

-When you’re trying to prove the value of social media to your CMO—or even CEO—you can’t afford to lose their attention.
+When you’re trying to prove the value of social media to your boss you can’t afford to lose their attention.
 Their time is precious.
 Luckily, there are simple and effective ways to present your findings.

-The executives in your company don’t care about the day-to-day details of your brand’s social media strategy.
+The leaders in your company don’t care about the day-to-day details of your brand’s social media strategy.
 They want to how your efforts are driving business goals.
-It’s your job to eliminate unnecessary data and present the findings that matter to the C-suite.
+It’s your job to eliminate unnecessary data and present the findings that matter to leadership.

-What your CMO wants to know (and what metrics back it up)
+What your boss wants to know (and what metrics back it up)

 1. How social contributes to revenue